ankaAR/bestiario5e/_creatures/nupperibo.md

 damage_resistances: "acid, cold; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered"
 ---

 ***Cloud of Vermin.*** Any creature, other than a devil, that starts its turn within 20 feet of the nupperibo must make a DC 11 Constitution saving throw.
 A creature within the areas of two or more nupperibos makes the saving throw with disadvantage.
-On a failure, the creature takes 2 (1d4) piercing damage.
+On a failure, the creature takes 2 (1d4) puntos de daño perforante.

 ***Hunger-Driven.*** In the Nine Hells, the nupperibos can flawlessly track any creature that has taken damage from any nupperibo's Cloud of Vermin within the previous 24 hours.

 ### Acciones

 ***Bite*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 6 (1d6 + 3) piercing damage.
+Impacto: 6 (1d6 + 3) puntos de daño perforante.